ENDANGERED LATINX LANDMARKS

 Clearly outline the current threats facing the site, like demolition, neglect, or environmental damage.
 Be as specific as possible to show the urgency.

-Complete the nomination form through the Submittable portal.
-You’ll be asked to provide all the information gathered and photos or documents supporting your case.
+Complete the nomination form through the Submittable.
+You’ll be asked to provide all the information gathered, as well as photos or documents that support your case.

 Tell us why this site is important to you or your community.
 Sharing personal stories or why the place means so much can help bring attention to its value and make the case for why it should be saved.